 The standard, as per the COSO internal control-integrated framework on demonstrating commitment to competence requires management bodies of MMDAs to show commitment to attract, develop, and retain competent individuals to help achieve their objectives.
 Tables 20, 21, and 22 present responses from Internal Auditors, Co-ordinating Directors, and ARIC chairpersons respectively on training and capacity-building for Internal Auditors.
-The analysis of the responses revealed that management bodies assisted internal auditors to undertake capacity-building exercises by paying

-© University of Cape Coast https://ir.ucc.edu.gh/xmiun for the cost of the training; and also allowed them to participate in training programmes organised by the Development Partners.
+The analysis of the responses revealed that management bodies assisted internal auditors to undertake capacity-building exercises by paying for the cost of the training; and also allowed them to participate in training programmes organised by the Development Partners.

-Table 20: Responses on Training and Capacity-building for Internal Auditors from Perspective of Internal Auditors
+Table 20: Responses on Training and Capacity-building for Internal